dask/dask-gateway/docs/source/authentication.rst

 ==============

 Being a multi-tenant application, ``dask-gateway-server`` needs a method to authenticate users.
-Like cluster manager backends, authentication is also configurable by setting :data:`c.DaskGateway.authenticator_class`.
+Like backends, authentication is also configurable by setting :data:`c.DaskGateway.authenticator_class`.
 Here we document a few common implementations.

 Simple authentication for testing